jeremybanka/wayforge/.changeset/thirty-ways-yell.md

 "atom.io": minor
 ---

-✨ include family metadata in tokens
+✨ `AtomToken`, `SelectorToken`, and `ReadonlyValueToken` include family metadata if they were created by a family function